corker/FluentProjections/README.md

 fluent-projections
 ==================

-This package provides a configurable hub that can handle events and map them to event projection tables (read models).
+This package provides a configurable hub that can handle events and map them onto event projection tables (read models).

 Why?
 ====